massdriver-cloud/docs/docs/getting_started/01-prerequisites.md

 ---
-id: getting-started-onboarding
+id: getting-started-prerequisites
-slug: /getting-started/onboarding
+slug: /getting-started/prerequisites
-title: Onboarding
+title: Prerequisites
-sidebar_label: Onboarding
+sidebar_label: Prerequisites
 ---

 In this section, we will cover the basics of getting started with the platform.
 We will cover the following topics:

-* Setting up your cloud credentials in Massdriver
-* Installing pre-requisite tools
+- Installing prerequisite tools
-* Installing the Mass CLI
+- Installing the Mass CLI
-* Setting Massdriver environment variables
+- Setting Massdriver environment variables

 :::note

-You'll need to have created your Massdriver account and organization to complete this onboarding process.
+You'll need to have created your Massdriver account and organization to complete this guide.
 If you haven't done so already, you can create a **free** account [here](https://app.massdriver.cloud/register).

 Also, for any help with any of these steps, please feel free to reach out to us on [Slack](https://join.slack.com/t/massdrivercommunity/shared_invite/zt-1smvckvdj-jVFpBG2jF5XiYzX2njDCWA).

 :::

-## Setting up your cloud credentials in Massdriver

-Massdriver uses your cloud credentials to provision resources on your behalf.
-You can set up your cloud credentials by following the instructions in the cloud provider you want [here](https://app.massdriver.cloud/organization/credentials).

-## Installing pre-requisite tools
+## Installing prerequisite tools

 ### Install terminal

 You'll need a terminal to run commands in.
 We'll be using a terminal to run Mass CLI commands for managing your application bundle.

-**MacOS**
+**Linux/MacOS**

 The default terminal on MacOS is Terminal.
 You can find it in the Applications folder.
 The MacOS Terminal will work fine for this tutorial.
+If you're using Linux, you can use the default terminal for your distribution.

 **Windows**

 For Windows, we highly recommend installing [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
-WSL (*Windows Subsystem for Linux*) is a compatibility layer for running Linux binary executables natively on Windows.
+WSL (_Windows Subsystem for Linux_) is a compatibility layer for running Linux binary executables natively on Windows.
 WSL2 is the latest version of WSL and is a full Linux kernel built by Microsoft.

 :::note